eLearning, Instructional Design

 What to Look For in Learning Management System (LMS) Software

-Learning Management Software is more formally known as a Learning Management System but you’ll hear the phrases thrown around interchangeably.
-There are important differences between the terms, however, generally when people mention that they’re looking for Learning Management Software they are more often than not stating that they are looking for a platform which will allow them to offer their course(s) online.
+Learning Management Software is more formally known as a Learning Management System (LMS), but you’ll also hear the phrases thrown around interchangeably.
+There are important differences between the terms, however.
+Generally when someone mentions they are looking for Learning Management Software they are more often than not saying they are looking for a platform which will allow them to offer their course(s) online.

 As we mention in this podcast, sometimes all you need your Learning Management System Software to do is provide the digital equivalent of two chairs and a table for the teacher and student to interact.
 If you don’t need more… why complicate things?
 Start with your students’ educational objectives in mind and go forward from there.